Din-BL/React-B_Card/TASKS.md

+UI:
+Refresh "User doest exist" msg in edit business page Redirect to login back if not logged business & admin together

+Server:
+Must be an admin account validation on delete User and Business http calls

+Bonus:
+loader sign
 Delete card function
-All users (email)
-Favorite cards still exist in other users after being deleted from the admin Refresh "User doest exist" msg in edit business page
+Favorite cards still exist in other users after being deleted from the admin
-    // if (!req.user.admin) return res.status(404).json("Must be an admin account");